helloncanella/market/README.md

-# market - 1st Approack
+# market - 1st Approach

-## *User* - Model of activity

-	* The user can
+	##Activity

+		### User

 				- add a product into the basket
 				- retire
 				- see the basket
 				- drop the basket
 				- checkout
 				- change the number of products

-## *Basket* - Model of activity
+		### Basket

 			- show amount of product required by the user
+			- show all products
+			- calculate the the price of the product based in the amount of the product